-C. New Fiduciary Standard for Brokers Under The Dodd-Frank Act.
+H. New Fiduciary Standard for Brokers Under The Dodd-Frank Act.

 The Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), which was enacted on July 21, 2010, is expected to impact the standard of conduct of those financial advisors who provide their services as registered representatives of broker-dealers.
-Although these rules under the Dodd-Frank Act do not directly impact the DOL's regulatory initiative to broaden the "fiduciary" definition under ERISA, they will undoubtedly be considered by the DOL as it moves forward with its proposed rulemaking.
+Although these rules under the Dodd-Frank Act are unrelated to the DoL's regulatory initiative to broaden the "fiduciary" definition under ERISA, they are expected to impact the standard of care that brokers must adhere to when advising their clients, including retirement plan clients.